 - The Federal Emergency Management Agency (FEMA) has allocated funds to help people recover from the disaster.
 A FEMA representative will visit soon.

-If you are doing academic writing, you will likely need to use parentheses for in-text citations.
+In academic writing, you need to use parentheses for in-text citations.
 This should be done in a manner consistent with the particular style guide required by your instructor or the scholarly journal or conference to which you plan to submit your work.

 - For long quotes, American Psychological Association (APA) style requires the author’s name, the year and the page number (White, 2020, p.
 45).